MikhailKuklin/MyCodes/README.md

 # MyCodes
 This folder contains simple bash scripts for processing output data from software for solid state chemistry and physics, ML, and HPC clusters in general

+List below is probably outdated.
+Check scrips for more info.

 Script pos2cry

 Scipt is used for extracting structural information of 3D structures from USPEX code 9.4.4 version and creating input CRYSTAL17 files